Sajeeb679093/Smart-room-automation-system-project-in-TinkerCAD/README.md

 - 👨‍💻 Arduino Programming: [Your Name]
 - 📐 Circuit Design: [Team Member]
-- 💡 Idea & Logic: [Team Member]
+- 💡 Logic & Simulation: [Team Member]

-> Proudly developed at KUET – Bangladesh 🇧🇩
+> 🏫 KUET – Khulna University of Engineering & Technology
+> 🇧🇩 Department of Electrical & Electronic Engineering (EEE)

 ---

-## 📃 License
+## 📄 License

-MIT License.
-Free to use, share, and improve.
+This project is licensed under the MIT License – feel free to use, modify, and share!

+---